jpsheehan/heroes-and-villains/README.md

 ### **Arts**

-**Flavour Text:** TODO (some sort of poem?)
+**Flavour Text:**

+    There once was a fella named Terry,
+    Who thought that English sounded rather cheery.
+    The top of his class,
+    He easily passed.
+    And now he works down at the dairy.

-**Ability:** *Throw Money* - Literally throws money away, having no effect on the game whatsoever.
+**Ability:** *Throw Money* - Literally throws money away, having no positive effect on the game whatsoever.
 No one knows why they keep doing it.
 May occassionally have an additional effect *Waste Time* that hangs the game for several seconds.

 ### **Mathematics/Statistics**